binkley/homebrewery-files/witch.md

 #### Level 7: Token of Respect

 {{note
-Others know witches not just for their stare but for the magic they have and the items associated with them.
+Some recognize witches for their stare, some for the magic they bear.
 }}

 When you gain this feature, choose one magic item that is Uncommon and requires attunement, or one that is Rare and does not require attunement.
 The item must be a Ring, Wand, or Wondrous Item and should suit your witchy theme.
 Your DM has final say on which items are available for this feature.